With an FX option, your business can hedge against unwanted exchange rate fluctuations.

 The option premium is usually stated as a percentage of the contract amount and is paid when entering into the FX option contract.
 The size of the premium depends on the following factors:

+The company can choose its own term and strike price.
 The business can choose the duration and strike price.
 Many people choose a strike price equal to the current spot price or forward price, but strike prices far away from this are also rather common.
 The intention is often to pay a lower premium (potentially as ‘disaster insurance’).
 When selecting a strike price that’s far below the market price, the premium can be much lower.

 Would you like to learn more about fixed-income securities and currency hedging?